-'''

 {auth_type, plain | dets | mnesia}

-'''

 Sets the type of authentication database that is used for the directory.
 The key difference between the different methods is that dynamic data can be saved when Mnesia and Dets are used.
-This property is called AuthDbType in the Apache-like configuration files.

-'''

 {auth_user_file, path()}

-'''

 Sets the name of a file containing the list of users and passwords for user authentication.
 The filename can be either absolute or relative to the server_root.
 If using the plain storage method, this file is a plain text file where each line contains a username followed by a colon, followed by the non-encrypted password.
 If usernames are duplicated, the behavior is undefined.